saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 | 0.00	      			| Road work	(25)				 				|
 | 0.00				    | Slippery road (23)  							|

-For the Seventh image, the model is relatively sure that this is a 'Priority Road' sign (probability of 1.0).
+For the Seventh image, the model is relatively sure that this is a 'Turn left ahead' sign (probability of 1.0).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|